Activity Branch: A Fine Motor, Gross Motor, and Heavy Work Activity

 What Is An Activity Branch?

 The activity branch helps add planned movement and exercise at various periods throughout the day.
-Adding gross motor and heavy work activities periodically, can help regulate the sensory system, improve gross motor skills, build strength and endurance.
-Check out these 5 Sensory Tips For The Holidays
+Adding gross motor and heavy work activities periodically, can help regulate the sensory system, improve gross motor skills, and build strength and endurance.

-However, as with the gratitude branch, the activity branch can be done any time of the year by just changing out the leaves for another holiday or even letters or numbers.
+However, as with the gratitude branch, the activity branch can be done any time of the year by just changing out the leaves for another holiday or even letters or numbers, if you choose.

 To make this project, we’ll be focusing on the fine motor skills needed and ways to adapt this project when making the activity branch.
 We’ll discuss this a little further in the occupational therapy fine motor skill focus.